jaycody/web-app-tests/README.md

 ________________________

-###Project Overview
+###Part 1:  Project Overview
 1. Elucidate app's existing worklow
     - what does it do?
 2. Transform the workflow into test scripts
     - automate verification of what it supposed to do (Selenium WebDriver, Python)
 3. Regard test scripts as software worthy of maintainence and version-control
     - hey!  this is legitimate software devlopment
 4. Automate regression testing based on changes to code base.